RFK Jr on Joe Rogan: 14 Peptides Moving Out of Category 2 — FDA Panel Confirmed July 2026

 The ~5 Peptides Expected to Remain Restricted

-Approximately five peptides from the original 19 are expected to remain in Category 2 or under continued restriction.
-These are:
+Approximately five peptides from the original 19 are expected to remain in Category 2 or under continued restriction:

 Full Comparison Table: All 19 Peptides